CarMax (NYSE:KMX) Issues Quarterly Earnings Results, Beats Estimates By $0.28 EPS

-CarMax (NYSE:KMX) posted its quarterly earnings results on Monday.
+CarMax (NYSE:KMX) released its quarterly earnings results on Monday.
 The company reported $1.42 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $1.14 by $0.28, MarketWatch Earnings reports.
-The firm had revenue of $4.21 billion during the quarter, compared to analyst estimates of $4.98 billion.
+The company had revenue of $4.21 billion for the quarter, compared to analysts’ expectations of $4.98 billion.
 CarMax had a net margin of 3.76% and a return on equity of 19.23%.
-The company’s quarterly revenue was down 12.1% compared to the same quarter last year.
-During the same quarter in the prior year, the business posted $1.04 earnings per share.
+The firm’s revenue for the quarter was down 12.1% compared to the same quarter last year.
+During the same period last year, the company earned $1.04 EPS.

-Several analysts have weighed in on the stock.
-Robert W. Baird upped their price objective on shares of CarMax from $100.00 to $110.00 and gave the stock an “outperform” rating in a research note on Friday, September 25th.
-BNP Paribas assumed coverage on shares of CarMax in a research note on Monday, October 5th.
-They set an “underperform” rating and a $73.00 price objective on the stock.
-JPMorgan Chase & Co. cut shares of CarMax from an “overweight” rating to a “neutral” rating and set a $115.00 price objective on the stock. in a research note on Wednesday, December 9th.
-Royal Bank of Canada increased their price target on shares of CarMax from $100.00 to $110.00 in a research note on Tuesday, September 22nd.
-Finally, Exane BNP Paribas initiated coverage on shares of CarMax in a research note on Monday, October 5th.
-They set an “underperform” rating and a $73.00 price target on the stock.
-Three investment analysts have rated the stock with a sell rating, two have issued a hold rating, twelve have assigned a buy rating and one has issued a strong buy rating to the stock.
-CarMax has an average rating of “Buy” and an average target price of $103.60.
+A number of analysts recently issued reports on the stock.
+JPMorgan Chase & Co. lowered shares of CarMax from an “overweight” rating to a “neutral” rating and set a $115.00 target price on the stock. in a research report on Wednesday, December 9th.
+TheStreet upgraded CarMax from a “c+” rating to a “b-” rating in a report on Thursday, September 24th.
+Royal Bank of Canada upped their target price on CarMax from $100.00 to $110.00 in a research note on Tuesday, September 22nd.
+Bank of America decreased their price target on CarMax from $130.00 to $121.00 and set a “buy” rating on the stock in a research note on Tuesday, November 17th.
+Finally, BNP Paribas assumed coverage on shares of CarMax in a research note on Monday, October 5th.
+They set an “underperform” rating and a $73.00 price objective for the company.
+Three analysts have rated the stock with a sell rating, two have given a hold rating, twelve have issued a buy rating and one has issued a strong buy rating to the company’s stock.
+CarMax presently has an average rating of “Buy” and a consensus target price of $106.87.

 CarMax, Inc, through its subsidiaries, operates as a retailer of used vehicles in the United States.
 The company operates in two segments, CarMax Sales Operations and CarMax Auto Finance.
 It offers customers a range of makes and models of used vehicles, including domestic, imported, and luxury vehicles; vehicles that do not meet its retail standards to licensed dealers through on-site wholesale auctions; and extended protection plans to customers at the time of sale.